ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/233300 Air Duct Accessories.md

    1. Comply with NFPA 90A – “Installation of Air Conditioning and Ventilating Systems” and with NFPA 92B – “Installation of Warm Air Heating and Air Conditioning Systems.”
    1. Comply with HVAC Duct Construction Standards per SMACNA - Metal & Flexible, 1st Ed., 1985.
    1. Comply with UL 181 – “Factory-Made Air Ducts and Air Connectors,” UL 555 – “Fire Dampers and Ceiling Dampers,” and UL 555S – “Leakage Rate Dampers for Use in Smoke Control Systems.”

+## PRODUCTS

-1. PRODUCTS
+1. MATERIALS
-1. MATERIALS*   1.
-Backdraft Dampers:
+	1. Backdraft Dampers:
       1. Description:
          1. Suitable for horizontal or vertical installation.
    1. Frame: